 Why does she help?
 Rahab tells the spies that she has heard what the LORD has done for the Israelites.
-She knows that God has given them the land.
+She knows that their god has given them the land.
 She knows about the flight from Egypt across the dried-up Red Sea.
-In short, she has heard about the mighty saving acts of
+In short, she has heard about the mighty saving acts of YHWH1 and decides to put her trust in this god rather in her own.
+She confesses her faith to the two men, "The LORD your God is indeed God in heaven above and on earth